inasafe/inasafe-doc/docs/source/training/beginner/osm/107-imagery-offset.rst

 All digital photographs are made up of pixels.
-If you zoom in very close on a photograph, you will notice the the image starts to get blurry, and eventually you’ll see that an image is made up of thousands of little squares that are each a different color.
+If you zoom in very close on a photograph, you will notice the the image starts to get blurry, and eventually you’ll see that an image is made up of thousands of little squares that are each a different colour.
 This is true whether the photograph is taken with a handheld camera, a mobile phone, or a satellite orbiting Earth.